-Since workplace culture is made up of the perspectives of every person in the organization (it is the perceived ‘way things are done around here’), these questions shifted people’s mindset about the organization from what it was, to what it could be.
+Since workplace culture is made up of every person’s perspectives in the organization (it is the perceived ‘way things are done around here’), these questions shifted people’s mindset about the organization from what it was to what it could be.

-“Are you absolutely sure?”
+Are you absolutely sure?

-“What else might be true?”
+What else might be true?